Skip to the main content

 • Strength Required Lift up to 20 kg

-Psychiatric nursing can be intellectually, physically, and emotionally demanding.
+Psychiatric nursing is intellectually, physically, and emotionally demanding.
 Shift work is the norm in institutional settings such as hospitals.
-Shifts include nights, weekends and holidays.
-Psychiatric nurses may be required to provide direct physical care, including lifting and transferring patients, and assisting patients with hygiene needs and other daily activities.
+Shifts include days, nights, weekends, and holidays.
+Psychiatric nurses may need to provide direct physical care, including lifting and transferring patients, and assisting patients with hygiene needs and other daily activities.

 Nurses often drive to their work locations.